Table of contents:

 Results obtained:

-- Straight and clean seams.
+- Straight and neat seams.

 - More speed and comfort.

-- Professional finishes, even for home use.
+- Professional finishes, even for domestic use.

 Bonus for sewing machine presser foot

-Helpful tips:
+Useful tips:

-- Invest in a complete kit from the start .
+- Invest in a complete kit from the start.

-- Follow our video tutorials (YouTube with our official brands) .
+- Follow our video tutorials (YouTube with our official brands).

 - Compare models according to your machine.

-FAQ about sewing machine presser foot
+FAQ on sewing machine presser foot

-Which presser foot should I use to start sewing?
+Which presser foot to start sewing?

-Are the presser feet compatible with all machines?
+Are presser feet compatible with all machines?

 No, you need to check the height (low/high) and the type of attachment (clip or screw).